benjaminnNgo/ScalingTGNs/README.md

 ```
 python train_single_tgc.py --model=HTGN --max_epoch=300 --lr=0.0001 --seed=710 --wandb
 ```
-*Make sure to comment on following chunk of code to avoid over-writing when you use the commands to run the code*
+*Make sure to comment out following chunk of code to avoid over-writing when you use the commands to run the code*
 ```
 args.max_epoch = 250
 args.wandb = False #Set this to true if you want to use wandb as a training debug tool